Code-Institute-Submissions/Stream-1-Project-1/README.md

 ## FUNCTIONALITY

 #### The projects home page has an easy to use navigation bar, photos and minimal information.
 From the navigation bar which remains affixed to the top of the screen you can navigate to any of the 25 other pages in the project.
-This easy see & use navigation bar is on every page.
+This easy to see & use navigation bar is on every page.

 - About Us - This is a dropdown menu with links to pages that provide information to a person looking to find out about the school.
 On each of the pages under the About Us heading there is relevant information along with 2 sidebars one with links to all the other About Us pages and one with news and events information.